VPN Security Basics Overview: Concepts, Benefits, and Key Fact

 - Supporting safer browsing habits during travel

-Key Benefits and Limitations of VPN Security
+VPN Security Key Benefits and Limitations

 - Encrypted communication over public networks